HanaOrg/Konbini/README.md

 Konbini requires all executables to be digitally signed using PGP, and to be hashed using the SHA3-512 hashing algorithm, ensuring secure distribution.

-These can be generated using Konbini itself, via `kbd-sign` and `kbd-hash` respectively.
+These can be generated using Konbini itself, via `kbi sign` and `kbi hash` respectively.

 We also have a periodically running task that scans all downloadable projects with ClamAV.
 [More onto this here](./packages/client/guard/README.md).